- For Students

 Principles of Clinical Pharmacology

-This course consists of a weekly lecture series covering the fundamentals of clinical pharmacology as a translational scientific discipline focused on rational drug development and utilization in therapeutics.
+This course is an online lecture series covering the fundamentals of clinical pharmacology as a translational scientific discipline focused on rational drug development and utilization in therapeutics.
 The recommended textbook is Principles of Clinical Pharmacology, Third Edition (2012) edited by Arthur J. Atkinson, Jr., et al. and published by Academic Press/Elsevier.
-The course is taught by faculty members from the National Institutes of Health (NIH) and guest faculty from the Food and Drug Administration (FDA), the pharmaceutical industry, and several academic institutions from across the United States.
+The course is taught by an international group of though leaders in the field from the National Institutes of Health (NIH) and guest faculty from the Food and Drug Administration (FDA), academia, and the pharmaceutical industry.

 Introduction to the Principles and Practice of Clinical Research